0cjs/8bitdev/src/filesystem.md

      4096 128 MiB   Optical disk, large hard disk, flash storage or image 65536   4 GiB   Maximum block size

+To reduce memory pressure, block sizes of 256 bytes or less are preferred.
+Larger block sizes are here mainly to support media with larger sector sizes in situations where it's not practical to have the block driver subdivide sectors into multiple blocks.

 System Layers
 -------------